Logo close icon

 Sign up now to receive more information about studying at Middlesex University London.

-You will also select one optional module which will allow you to tailor your learning towards your interests and career plans; this will be from the four options of Enterprise systems and supply chain planning, Innovations Management, Managing Projects and Developing business networks for entrepreneurs.
+You will also select one optional module which will allow you to tailor your learning towards your interests and career plans, these are covered in more detail below.

-Finally you will do a dissertation/project in a supply chain management area of your choice and using the knowledge and skills that you have gained in the course.
+Toward the end of your course, you will do a project in a supply chain management area of your choice using the knowledge and skills that you have gained.

 • Modules